Awesome-Image-Registration-Organization/awesome-image-registration/README.md

 It is used in computer vision, medical imaging, military automatic target recognition, compiling and analyzing images and data from satellites.
 Registration is necessary in order to be able to compare or integrate the data obtained from different measurements.

+We use another project to automatically track updates to IR papers, click on [IR-paper-update-tracker](https://github.com/Awesome-Image-Registration-Organization/IR-paper-update-tracker) if you need it.

+Please note that if this page does not display the full content, please visit the [official homepage](https://awesome-image-registration-organization.github.io/awesome-image-registration/) for full information.

 [**Paper Lists**](#Paper-Lists)